fioprotocol/fio-devhub/_docs/integration-guide/guide-certification.md

 -  User can register a FIO address using other crypto
 -  User can register additional FIO Addresses
 -  User can renew their existing FIO Addresses
+-  User can purchase additional bundled transactions for their FIO Addresses
+-  User can transfer their FIO Addresses

+**FIO Domains**

+- User can register their own custom FIO Domain
+- User can set their domain as public or private
+- User can register a FIO address on their own custom FIO domain
+- User can renew their existing FIO Domains
+- User can transfer their FIO Domains

 **FIO Send**